Sleep Apnea Can Affect Your Relationship

 - Reduced sex drive

-Partners of patients who snore often try anything get a good night’s rest.
+Partners of patients who snore often try anything to get a good night’s rest.
 Some people will try to fall asleep before the snorer, but that doesn’t prevent them from being woken up throughout the night.

 Frequently Asked Questions